The Unprofessional

 The Unprofessional, a woman, outside on a deck with a miter saw and scrap wood

 Hi!
 I’m Lara, an aspiring handywoman determined to develop my home renovation skills and share what I learn with other DIYers.
 The learning process is fun, but it’s also full of mistakes and teachable moments.
-I’ve drilled holes in the wrong places, cut on the wrong lines and stripped more screws than the (former) president has screwed strippers.
+I’ve drilled holes in the wrong places, cut on the wrong lines and stripped more screws than I care to admit.
 And yet, I’m on my way to customizing my home, project by project.
 I believe you can do pretty much anything with a few good tools, a stack of wood and a half-baked idea.

 My content